Fun New York Slang: Things New Yorkers Say and What They Mean!

 - I’m shvitzing over here, can you turn on the air conditioner?

-Walk into the bagel store and heard a New Yorker say that want a schmear of cream cheese?
-This is another Yiddish word Jewish New Yorkers say and it means to spread.
+Walk into the bagel store and hear a New Yorker say that they want a schmear of cream cheese?
+This is another Yiddish word Jewish New Yorkers say, and it means to spread.
 Schmear is usually used with food, but not always.